srw2k/tidy-data/codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This zip file includes a code book of sorts, i.e., information on the data from the entire data set, named "features_info.txt"", the contents of which are in the following box, below which I will describe the data I extracted:
+This zip file includes a code book of sorts, i.e., information on the data from the entire data set, named "features_info.txt", the contents of which are in the following box, below which I will describe the data I extracted:

 ```html
 Feature Selection